Petrus Ramus: Rhetorician

 As James Jasinski explains, "the range of rhetoric began to be narrowed during the 16th century, thanks in part to the works of Peter Ramus."
-In using the word "narrowed," Jasinski is referring to Ramus argument for divorcing rhetoric from dialectic (logic), a move that had far reaching implications for rhetorical studies and for popular conceptions of public persuasion.
+In using the word "narrowed," Jasinski is referring to Ramus's argument for divorcing rhetoric from dialectic (logic), a move that had far reaching implications for rhetorical studies and for popular conceptions of public persuasion.
 Contemporary rhetoricians have tended to reject Ramus's view in favor of a more wide ranging (and in many respects, Aristotelian) understanding of the rhetorical arts as encompassing "a [broad] range of ordinary language practices."
 Rhetoric, traditionally, had had five parts, of which inventio (invention) was the first.
 Ramus insisted on rhetoric to be studied alongside dialectic through two main manuals: invention and judgement under the dialectic manual, and style and delivery in the rhetoric manual.
 Memory, one of the five skills of traditional rhetoric, was regarded by Ramus as being part of psychology, as opposed to being part of rhetoric, and thus dispensed from his idea of rhetoric and dialectic.
 Brian Vickers said that the Ramist influence here did add to rhetoric: it concentrated more on the remaining aspect of elocutio or effective use of language, and emphasised the role of vernacular European languages (rather than Latin).
 Ramist reforms strengthened the rhetoricians' tendency to focus on style.
 The effect was that rhetoric was applied in literature.

 Invention involves fourteen topics, including definition, cause, effect, subject, adjunct, difference, contrary, comparison, similarity, and testimony.
 Style encompasses four tropes: metaphor, synecdoche, metonymy, and irony.
 It also includes rules for poetic meter and rhythmical prose, figures corresponding to attitudes a speaker may take, and of repetition.
 Delivery covers the use of voice and gestures.

 His rhetorical leaning is seen in the definition of logic as the ars disserendi; he maintains that the rules of logic may be better learned from observation of the way in which Cicero persuaded his hearers than from a study of Aristotle's works on logic (the Organon).

 Logic falls, according to Ramus, into two parts: invention (treating of the notion and definition) and judgment (comprising the judgment proper, syllogism and method).
 Here he was influenced by Rodolphus Agricola.
 This division gave rise to the jocular designation of judgment or mother-wit as the "secunda Petri".
 But what Ramus does here in fact redefines rhetoric.
 There is a new configuration, with logic and rhetoric each having two parts: rhetoric was to cover elocutio and pronuntiatio.
 In general, Ramism liked to deal with binary trees as method for organising knowledge.